New UniFi U7 Pro XG Wall: Where It Fits Best for Offices and High-Performance Home Networks featured image for Texas 67 Systems

 When It Might Not Be the Best Option

-If the building layout is better served by ceiling placement, wider coverage patterns, or a simpler deployment strategy, a wall-mounted design may add complexity without improving the outcome.
+If the building layout is better served by ceiling placement, wider coverage patterns, or a simpler deployment strategy, a wall-mounted design may add complexity without improving the result.
 The right hardware depends on the design, not just the model.

 What We Usually Consider First